We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Hai Di Lao

-If you haven’t had your hotpot cherry popped, bring the gang over to Hai Di Lao, one of our fave picks for family restaurants.
+If you haven’t had your hotpot cherry popped, bring the gang over to Hai Di Lao, one of our fave picks for family restaurants in Singapore.
 Where else can you can get a manicure or massage while you’re waiting to be seated?
-Also, there’s free snacks for both the parents and the kids to tide you over before your actual meal.
+Also, there are free snacks for both the parents and the kids to tide you over before your actual meal.
 There’s also a fun play area for tots and a cool “dancing noodle man” too!

 Where: Various locations